jakubguzewicz/GameServer/README.md

 # GameServer
 This is the repository containing all source files needed to build and containerize game server infrastructure not including the game server (instance of the game) itself.
+This code is not production ready and needs a lot of refactoring before using it like that.

 This repository is using and requires:
 - CMake